Skip to main content

 Political revenge kills critical technology investments

-Commerce Secretary Howard LutnickHoward Lutnick voided a $7.4 billion semiconductor research agreement on August 25, 2025, claiming the Biden administration acted illegally in establishing the National Center for Advancement of Semiconductor Technology (NATCAST) as funding administrator.
+Commerce Secretary Howard LutnickHoward Lutnick voided a $7.4 billion semiconductor research agreement on Aug.
+25, 2025.
+He claimed the Biden administration acted illegally in establishing NATCAST as funding administrator.

-The agreement was signed in January 2025 during Biden's final days, designating NATCAST—staffed by former political appointees including Jason Matheny and Brenda WilkersonBrenda Wilkerson—to operate the National Semiconductor Technology Center with $11 billion in CHIPS Act funding.
+The agreement was signed on Jan.
+16, 2025 during Biden's final days.
+It designated NATCAST to operate the National Semiconductor Technology Center with up to $7.4 billion in CHIPS Act funding.

-Responsibility for managing the NSTC transferred to the National Institute of Standards and Technology (NIST), a federal agency under direct Commerce Department control, eliminating the Biden-created nonprofit intermediary.
+Responsibility for managing the NSTC transferred to the National Institute of Standards and Technology (NIST).
+This eliminated the Biden-created nonprofit intermediary under direct Commerce Department control.

-The semiconductor research initiative was designed to reduce U.S. reliance on foreign chipmakers amid rising tensions with China, supporting both the planned $5 billion research center in Tempe, Arizona and existing facilities in Albany, New York.
+The semiconductor research initiative was designed to reduce U.S. reliance on foreign chipmakers.
+It supports research facilities in Tempe, Arizona and existing facilities in Albany, New York.

-Lutnick accused NATCAST of serving as a 'semiconductor slush fund' for political allies while threatening legal action against the nonprofit for improper handling of federal research funds.
+Lutnick accused NATCAST of serving as a 'semiconductor slush fund' for political allies.
+He threatened legal action against the nonprofit for improper handling of federal research funds.

 1